nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 - The events are counted, measured, accumulated, then collected, and stored as [time series](https://prometheus.io/docs/concepts/data_model/).
 The data are calculated using statistical methods to produce metrics.
 It means that metrics are approximately correct and meaningful over a time period.
 They help you have an overview of the stage of a system over time.
 They are not meant to give you precise numbers of a discrete event.
 If you need a higher level of accuracy, please look at another monitoring tool like [logs](https://about.gitlab.com/handbook/engineering/monitoring/#logs).
 Please read the following examples for more explanations.
 - All the rate metrics' units are `requests per second`.
 The default aggregate time frame is 1 minute.
 - All the rate metrics are more accurate when the data is big enough.
 The default floating-point precision is 2.
-In some extremely low panels, you would see `0.00` although there is still some real traffic.
+In some extremely low traffic cases, you would see `0.00` although there is still some real traffic.

 #### Example 1: time series metrics